-The Honours major in Computer Science may be combined with most subjects in both LA&PS and Science and Engineering leading to a four-year double major or majorminor degree.
-Conversely, Computer Science is also available as an Honours Minor program, which must be combined with an Honours Major in a different discipline.
+The Honours major may be combined with most subjects in both Arts and Science leading to a four-year double major or major-minor degree.
+Computer Science is also available as an Honours Minor program, which must be combined with an Honours Major in a different subject.